 A strong local economy builds household financial security for all and promotes everyone’s health.

-On average, people live 19 years longer in high-income Atherton, where the median income is nearly $240K versus East Palo Alto, where median income is just over $50K.1,2
+On average, people live 19 years longer in high-income Atherton, where the median household income is around $250K versus East Palo Alto, where median household income is just over $67K.1,2

 Access to income and wealth is one of the most important predictors of a person’s health.
 The less money a person makes, the less opportunity they are to be healthy.